-The Billericay Tree Warden (BTW) Group in Essex has planted two 'Pilgrim 400' apple trees as part of the Mayflower 400 commemorations.
+The Billericay Tree Warden (BTW) Group in Essex planted two 'Pilgrim 400' apple trees in April 2021 as part of the Mayflower 400 commemorations.

 The BTW Group learned about the apple tree from the Plymouth Tree Partnership.
 They then put them in touch with the team at Endsleigh Gardens Nursery in Devon who had cultivated them.

 This Partnership had produced 40 trees that were mostly distributed in the Plymouth area for schools and community groups to plant, but luckily there were still a few left in stock.

 The group approached Billericay Town Council to see if they could plant two of these trees to further mark the 400th anniversary of the Mayflower sailing.